awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

                             - arm64
       ```

+   1. \(Optional\) If your cluster was oriniginally created with Kubernetes v1\.14 or later, then you can skip this step because `kube-proxy` already includes this `Affinity Rule`\.
+If you originally created an Amazon EKS cluster with Kubernetes version 1\.13 or earilier and intend to use Fargate nodes, then edit your `kube-proxy` manifest to include a `NodeAffinity` rule to prevent `kube-proxy` pods from sheduling on Fargate nodes\.
+This is a one\-time edit\.
+Once you've added the `Affinity Rule` to your manifest, you don't need to do it each time you upgrade your cluster\.
+Edit your `kube-proxy` daemonset\.

+      ```
+      kubectl edit -n kube-system daemonset/kube-proxy
+      ```

+      Add the following `Affinity Rule` to the `Daemonset` `spec` section of the file in the editor and then save the file\.
+For an example of where to include this text in the editor, see the [CNI manifest](https://github.com/aws/amazon-vpc-cni-k8s/blob/release-1.6/config/v1.6/aws-k8s-cni.yaml#L95-%23L97) file on GitHub\.

+      ```
+      - key: eks.amazonaws.com/compute-type
+        operator: NotIn
+        values:
+        - fargate
+      ```

 1. Check your cluster's DNS provider\.
 Clusters that were created with Kubernetes version 1\.10 shipped with `kube-dns` as the default DNS and service discovery provider\.
 If you have updated a 1\.10 cluster to a newer version and you want to use CoreDNS for DNS and service discovery, then you must install CoreDNS and remove `kube-dns`\.

    To check if your cluster is already running CoreDNS, use the following command\.